AdobeDocs/experience-manager-forms-cloud-service.en/help/integrate-aem-forms-with-adobe-analytics.md

 * PanelTitle
 * TimeSpent

 You can select any of these configured data elements in a rule created for an event.
-When an event occurs on an adaptive form, AEM Forms sends these data elements to Adobe Analytics.
+When an event occurs on an adaptive form, AEM Forms sends these data elements to [!DNL Adobe Analytics].

 Perform the following steps to configure data elements: